samstoia/Solar-Age-Calculator/README.md

 #### Download Repo
 1. Download and install required software: Node.js, npm
-2. Clone [this repository](https://github.com/LondresRi/Galactic-Age-Calculator): _$ git clone (repo HTTPS)_
+2. Clone [this repository](https://github.com/LondresRi/Solar-Age-Calculator): _$ git clone (repo HTTPS)_

 #### Open Locally - Browser
-1. Navigate to the application directory: _$ cd Galactic-Age-Calculator_
+1. Navigate to the application directory: _$ cd Solar-Age-Calculator_
 2. Execute the commands _$ npm install_ and _$ npm run start_
 3. The application will open in your preferred browser

 #### Edit
-1. Navigate to the application directory: _$ cd Galactic-Age-Calculator_
+1. Navigate to the application directory: _$ cd Solar-Age-Calculator_
 2. Use your preferred IDE or editor to edit the project

 #### Test
-1. Navigate to the application directory: _$ cd Galactic-Age-Calculator_
+1. Navigate to the application directory: _$ cd Solar-Age-Calculator_
 2. Execute _$ npm test_ to run application tests